akornatskyy/wheezy.core/doc/userguide.rst

 * ``join(other)`` - joins with another ``UrlParts`` instance by taking none-empty values from ``other``.
 Returns new ``UrlParts`` instance.

-There is factory function :py:meth:`~wheezy.core.url.urlparts` for :py:class:`~wheezy.core.url.UrlParts` that let you create an instance of :py:class:`~wheezy.core.url.UrlParts` with partial content.
+There is a factory function :py:meth:`~wheezy.core.url.urlparts` for :py:class:`~wheezy.core.url.UrlParts`, that let you create an instance of :py:class:`~wheezy.core.url.UrlParts` with partial content.

 uuid